Tabby's Place

-Tabby's Place is a cat sanctuary situated in Ringoes, New Jersey, United States.
-Opened in 2003, it can house approximately 130 cats, which come primarily from high-volume public animal shelters where they have been scheduled to be killed.
+Tabby's Place is a cat sanctuary located in Ringoes, New Jersey, United States.
+Opened in 2003, it can house over 100 cats at any given time.
+Residents primarily come from other animal shelters and in cooperation with local animal control.

 History

-Opened in 2003, the inception of Tabby's Place began with a stray brown tabby cat.
-Jonathan Rosenberg, then Chief Technology Officer at CNET, and his wife Sharon adopted this cat and named him "Tabby".
-The Rosenbergs lost Tabby fifteen years later to untreatable squamous cell carcinoma.
-In honor of Tabby, Jonathan resigned from his job, cashed in his company stock options and invested more than US$2 million to create a new 501(c)(3) non-profit corporation called Tabby's Place.
-The sanctuary was established "to provide refuge to cats in hopeless situations."
-The sanctuary's 500th intake was documented in 2007 in the Westchester Times Tribune.
+The inception of Tabby's Place began when a stray brown tabby cat, named Tabby, was adopted by Jonathan Rosenberg, then Chief Technology Officer at CNET, and his wife Sharon.
+Upon learning that Tabby was terminally ill, Jonathan resigned from his job and founded the 501(c)(3) non-profit corporation called Tabby's Place: A Cat Sanctuary.
+The sanctuary opened its doors in 2003, with the mission of saving cats from hopeless situations.